-During the three months ended March 31, 2020, the Company did not undertake any exploration activity at San Matias, as all work performed was related to pre-feasibility studies.
-All operations were suspended in late March 2020 due to COVID-19.
+During the three and six months ended June 30, 2020, the Company did not undertake any exploration activity at San Matias, as all work planned and performed was related to pre-feasibility studies.
+Furthermore, all operations were suspended in late March 2020 due to the government-mandated COVID-19 lockdown in Colombia.